JuliaManifolds/Manifolds.jl/docs/src/index.md

-# Manifold Museum
+# Manifolds

-The __Manifold Museum__ aims to provide both a unified interface to define and use manifolds as well as a library of manifolds to use for your projects.
+Package __Manifolds__ aims to provide both a unified interface to define and use manifolds as well as a library of manifolds to use for your projects.

 ## Interface